-- Note: Our builder partners offer many options, from building from scratch to providing you with an existing inventory of new homes near completion.
-They should also provide you with a guide to inform you about the home building process and what steps you can take to streamline affairs on your end.
+Note: Our builder partners offer many options, from building from scratch to providing you with an existing inventory of new homes near completion.
+They should also provide you with a guide about the home building process and what steps you can take to streamline affairs on your end.

 Your Free Checklist For Building a New Construction Home

-☐ Make a List of What You Want in Your Dream Home
+1. Make a List of What You Want

-Ask yourself what you want.
+Ask yourself what you want in your dream home.
 Make a list of must-haves in your dream home.
 This is your time to create a forever home!
 You can do this along with step 2, but knowing your wants can help you establish a budget.
 Considerations include the following:

-- The Bling Factor: What luxuries have you always wanted in a home?
+The Bling Factor: What luxuries have you always wanted in a home?
 This is your time to dream big!
 Whether you want the basics or to go all out with an advanced security system, the choice is yours!

 The Details: Do you want automatic garage doors?
 What about storage space?
 If lack of room has always been a problem, then this is your time to get the oversized storage closets you want.

 You may also get much of the proceeds for your new construction home through a Marketplace Homes special incentive program like Guaranteed Sale.
 This frees equity from your first home to go toward your new build, which can give you a large sum of money to pay down interest points and be a generous down payment.

-☐ Talk to a Real Estate Agent That Specializes in New Builds
+4. Talk to a Real Estate Agent Who Specializes in New Builds